kikonen/ngannotate-rails/README.md

 gem 'sprockets-babel', git: 'https://github.com/kikonen/sprockets-babel.git', tag: '0.0.6.2'
 ```

-#### ES& support
+#### ES2015+/coffeescript support

-If using ES6, it's recommended to use explicit "ngInject;" for classes.
+If using ES2015+ or coffeescript, it's recommended to use explicit "ngInject;" for classes.

 test_controller.es6
 ```javascript